Compare Illinois Electricity Rates

-Illinois electricity rates are close the the national average at 12.70 cents/kWh.
-The IL residents tend to be energy-efficient with the 16th lowest average usage in the US.
+Illinois electricity rates are close to the national average at 12.77 cents/kWh.
+The IL residents tend to be energy-efficient with the 1tth lowest average usage in the US.
 All of this combines to a very favorable electricity bill when compared to the rest of the US.
-Illinois average electricity bill is $92/month which is 7th lowest in the country.
+Illinois' average electricity bill is $94.98/month which is 7th lowest in the country.

 Illinois Electric Choice

 Illinois is relatively new to energy deregulation and many residents may not even be aware they have a choice in an electricity provider.
 While residential customers have been able to participate in electric choice and compare Illinois electricity rates since 2002, it wasn’t until 2007 that major competition started flooding the market when the deregulation transition was finalized.
 Since then, retail electricity providers (also known in Illinois as ‘alternative retail electric suppliers’ or ‘ARES’) have been gaining customer by offering rates much lower than the default utilities.

 Today, the IL energy market is saturated with many retail energy providers.
 Residents and businesses in both utility regions have numerous different providers and plans to choose from.
 As new low-cost providers continue to enter the IL energy market, price competition is becoming more fierce which means more savings for residents and businesses.

 Illinois natural gas and electric utilities include: